 Memory and concentration problems, irritability, personality changes, psychosis, and delirium may be present.

-Prompt pernicious anaemia treatment is essential to manage these symptoms and prevent further complications.
+Prompt treatment of pernicious anaemia is essential to manage these symptoms and prevent further complications.

-The progression of pernicious anaemia is typically slow and may be difficult to recognise due to the gradual development of symptoms.
+The progression of pernicious anaemia is typically slow and may be challenging to recognise due to the gradual development of symptoms.
 The disease can advance through several stages:

-In this stage, the body starts to produce fewer red blood cells due to the lack of vitamin B12.
+At this stage, the body begins to produce fewer red blood cells due to a lack of vitamin B12.
 This leads to mild symptoms such as fatigue and weakness.

-As the disease advances, symptoms like shortness of breath, dizziness, and pale skin become more noticeable.
+As the disease progresses, symptoms such as shortness of breath, dizziness, and pale skin become more noticeable.
 Neurological issues, such as numbness in the hands and feet, may also develop.

 If left untreated, pernicious anaemia can lead to serious complications, such as neurological damage and heart problems.
 It also raises the risk of gastric cancer and other gastrointestinal disorders.

-Recognising the stages of pernicious anaemia is essential for timely intervention and management of the condition.
+Recognising the stages of pernicious anaemia is essential for timely intervention and management.

-Pernicious anaemia occurs when the body can't absorb vitamin B12 due to a lack of intrinsic factor (IF), leading to a deficiency.
+Pernicious anaemia occurs when the body can't absorb vitamin B12 due to a lack of intrinsic factor (IF), leading to a deficiency (Vaqar & Shackelford,2023)

-The primary cause is the inability to absorb B12 due to insufficient intrinsic factors, necessary for B12 absorption.
+The primary cause is the inability to absorb B12 due to insufficient intrinsic factor necessary for B12 absorption.

 In some cases, pernicious anaemia has a genetic link or occurs alongside autoimmune disorders like type 1 diabetes and Crohn’s disease.